august 2024

 Good sources of natural folate include:

-• Dark green leafy vegetables (like broccoli, Brussel sprouts and kale)
+• Dark green leafy vegetables (like broccoli, brussel sprouts and kale)

 • Edamame beans